Anurag9607/HackerCamp-Summer-2018-Submission---Infra-/README.md

 # organizing desktop
-Here I'm defining two function one for creating folder and one for moving folder in the main function I'm creating dictionary of file types and I'm coverting name of all extensions in lower case
+The code is written and tested in ubuntu in case of window file directory needs to be changed Here I'm defining two function one for creating folder and one for moving folder in the main function I'm creating dictionary of file types and I'm coverting name of all extensions in lower case